Binance Market Update (2022-10-13)

 Binance

-The global cryptocurrency market cap now stands at $0.91T, down by -1.82% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.92T, up by 0.06% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include MDX, MDT, and NEBL, up by 50%, 13%, and 9%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include MDX, NEBL, and ENS, up by 21%, 14%, and 14%, respectively.

 Top stories of the day: